peteroupc/peteroupc.github.io/morealg.md

 <a id=Uniform_Distribution_Inside_N_Dimensional_Shapes></a>
 ### Uniform Distribution Inside N-Dimensional Shapes

-The following is a general way to describe an arbitrary-precision sampler for generating a point uniformly at random inside a geometric shape located entirely in the hypercube [0, 1]&times;[0, 1]&times;...&times;[0,1] in _N_-dimensional space.
+The following is a general way to describe an arbitrary-precision sampler for generating a point uniformly at random inside a geometric shape located entirely in the hypercube [0, 1]&times;[0, 1]&times;...&times;[0,1] in _N_-dimensional space, provided the shape's boundary has zero volume.
 Such a description has the following skeleton.

 1. Generate _N_ empty PSRNs, with a positive sign, an integer part of 0, and an empty fractional part.
 Call the PSRNs _p1_, _p2_, ..., _pN_.
 2. Set _S_ to _base_, where _base_ is the base of digits to be stored by the PSRNs (such as 2 for binary or 10 for decimal).
 Then set _N_ coordinates to 0, call the coordinates _c1_, _c2_, ..., _cN_, then set _d_ to 1.